Model Physics

 If the suspension is under damped (zeta< 1) the suspension will oscillate and baby buggy a couple of times before settling down on top of the step.
 For a damping coefficient of 0.2 (zeta=0.2) the suspension will overshoot the 10" bump by about 5", then undershoot by 3" and baby buggy a couple more times before settling down on top of the step.
 All of this motion occurs within 1.2 seconds of hitting the bump.

-Increasing the damping coefficient zeta decreases the overshoot as well as the oscillations.
-The down side is a heavily damped suspension takes longer to respond to a bump.
+Increasing the damping coefficient (zeta) decreases the overshoot as well as the oscillations.
+The down side is a heavily damped suspension takes longer to reach the top of a bump, you can see that in the above response curves.
 For the critically damped case (zeta=1) the suspension requires 0.8 seconds to respond to the 10" step.
-An under damped case with a damping coefficient of 0.4 responds to the bump in 0.2 seconds, about 4 times faster.
-Four times faster is a big deal.
-The faster response allows the wheel to float over the bump, aka plushness.
-Lower damping causes the suspension to baby buggy a couple of times after the step, but as shown in the plot, the oscillations damp within a fraction of a second.
+An under damped case with a damping coefficient of 0.4 responds to the same bump in 0.2 seconds, about 4 times faster.
+Four times faster response is a big deal in terms of plushness.
+If the wheel can not clear the bump then the bump ends up pounding directly into the bars.

-Spring-Mass-Damper theory defines suspension performance in terms of two parameters, tau and zeta.
+Spring-Mass-Damper theory defines two parameters, tau and zeta, that control suspension response.

-These parameters define the relationship of mass, spring rate and damping on the performance of a suspension.
-As long as the values of tau and zeta are the same the performance, response, feel and behavior of the suspension will be the same regardless of rider weight or spring rate.
-Preserving the suspension performance when the rider weight is changed requires both the spring rate and damping to be changed to keep the values of tau and zeta constant.
+Those parameters define the effect of mass, spring rate and damping on suspension performance.
+As long as the values of tau and zeta are the same the performance, response, feel and behavior of the suspension will be the same regardless of rider weight, spring rate or damping.
+Preserving suspension performance when the rider weight is changed requires changing both the spring rate and damping to keep the value of tau and zeta constant.

 Weight Scaling a Stock Suspension

-• After winning several national championships and GP titles the manufacture knows something about the setup of MX and road race suspensions.
+• After winning several national championships and GP titles manufactures know something about how to setup MX and road race suspensions.

 • Some of that suspension tuning knowledge makes it from the track to production bikes.

-• Weight - spring rate - and damping are intimately coupled parameters that control suspension performance.
-The weight the suspension was designed for can be determined from the spring rate used in the stock suspension.
+• Weight - spring rate - and damping are intimately coupled parameters that control suspension response through there effect on tau and zeta.
+The weight the stock suspension was designed for can be determined from the spring rate used in the stock setup.

-• The fundamentals of spring-mass-damper theory can be extracted from the ideal world of engineering theory to solve practical real world problems.
+• The fundamentals of spring-mass-damper physics can be extracted from the ideal world of engineering theory to solve real world practical problems.

-Defining tau as the square root of the mass (m) divided by spring rate (k) makes tau essentially equivalent to the square root of race sag.
-The unit conversion (g.c) relates the units of force to mass, and is a constant.
-If you have reset your spring rate to match the factory recommended race sag then the value of tau will inherently match the stock factory setup.
+Race sag is basically a measurement of weight over spring rate plus or minus some spring preload.
+Spring-mass-damper theory defines tau as the square root of the mass (m) divided by spring rate (k) making tau essentially equivalent to the square root of race sag.
+The unit conversion (g.c) in the tau equation relates the units of force to mass, it's a constant.
+When the bikes spring rate is changed to match the factory recommended race sag you are essentially setting up your suspension to match the factory value of tau.

-Here the added parameter is the shock absorber damping coefficient (c) simply defined as the force produced by the shock divided by the shaft velocity.
-Changing the suspension spring constant (k) or the rider weight (m) requires the damping coefficient (c) to be modified to keep the value of zeta constant.
-If the damping coefficient is not changed the suspension is driven into an under-damped or over-damped condition.
+The added parameter in the zeta equation is the shock absorber damping coefficient (c) simply defined as the force produced by the shock divided by the shock shaft velocity.
+The effect of link ratio on zeta is summed up by the LR.fac term defined here.
+When the suspension spring constant (k), rider weight (m) or link ratio (TR, LR) is changed the damping coefficient (c) has to be modified to keep the value of zeta constant.

 Correcting damping rates for a change in rider weight